Miquel Costa i Llobera

-Miquel Costa i Llobera (born 10 March 1854 in Pollença, Spain; deceased 16 October 1922 in Palma de Mallorca, Spain), was a Spanish poet from Majorca, who mainly wrote in Catalan language.
+Miquel Costa i Llobera (10 March 1854 – 16 October 1922) was a Spanish poet from Majorca.
+He mainly wrote in Catalan language.

 He is regarded as a prominent figure of Catalan poetry.
+Marcelino Menéndez y Pelayo described him as an excellent lyric poet who would rank among the greatest in any nation and during the finest literary periods.

 Biography

+Early years, romanticism, and The Pine of Formentor

 Born in the Majorcan town of Pollença, Spain, in 1854, he was the son of a family of rural owners and was orphaned as a mother at the age of eleven.
-He grew up very influenced by his uncle, a medical doctor in Pollença, who introduced him to the local landscape and the interest in the classical literature.
+He grew up very influenced by his uncle, a medical doctor in Pollença, who introduced him to the local landscape and his interest in classical literature.